Quark-sector Lorentz violation in $Z$-boson production: The Drell-Yan process

-To highlight these issues, we present the results using two bases: the ($c_{U_i}$, $c_{D_i}$, $c_{Q_i}$) basis introduced in Eq.~\eqref{model1}, and the ($c_{u_i}$, $c_{d_i}$, $d_{u_i}$) basis defined in Eq.~\eqref{eq:quarkcoeffs}, with $d_{d_i} = d_{u_i} + c_{u_i} - c_{d_i}$.
+To highlight these issues, we present the results using two bases: the ($c_{U_i}$, $c_{D_i}$, $c_{Q_i}$) basis introduced in eq.~\eqref{model1}, and the ($c_{u_i}$, $c_{d_i}$, $d_{u_i}$) basis defined in eq.~\eqref{eq:quarkcoeffs}, with $d_{d_i} = d_{u_i} + c_{u_i} - c_{d_i}$.
 The former choice is the most natural in situations in which parity is maximally broken.
 In this case the bounds on $c_{U_i}$, $c_{D_i}$, and $c_{Q_i}$ are expected to be mostly independent.
 The latter is more useful to disentangle correlations between the expected bounds for situations in which the $d_{u_i,d_i}$ coefficients are poorly constrained (as in DY at low $Q^2$).
-The hard scattering is sensitive to $u$, $d$, $s$, $c$ and $b$ partons, implying that for the first two generations we expect dependence on $c_{U_i}$, $c_{D_i}$, and $c_{Q_i}$, and for the third generation only $c_{D_3}$ and $c_{Q_3}$ appear.
-In light of this, for the third generation we simply consider the ($c_{D_3}$, $c_{Q_3}$) pair and do not attempt to express them in terms of $c_{u_3,d_3}$ and $d_{u_3,d_3}$.
+These features can be understood by inspecting the Lorentz-violating part of eq.~(\ref{DYsigmadQ2}) in the collider frame, for which it can be shown that only the coefficients $c_{fL,R}^{33}$ and $c_{fL,R}^{00}$ appear.
+In Fig.~\ref{figure1}, a comparison is made for combinations of the former coefficients for several values of $Q \in [17.5, 90]$ GeV.
+It is observed that all coefficients have decreasing sensitivity from low $Q$ until approaching the $Z$ pole, in agreement with the prior results of ref.~\cite{Kostelecky:2019fse}.
+Near the $Z$ pole, the $d$-type coefficients produce the greatest signal, as expected from prior considerations of parity violation.

+We remind the reader that the formalism presented in Sec.~\ref{sec:theory} applies in the limit of massless quarks, implying that the validity of any derived constraints is contingent upon the scale of the momentum transfer.
+As we consider data for $Q \lesssim 100$ GeV, reasonable limits can only be extracted for the first two generations---the hard scattering is thus sensitive to $u$, $d$, $s$, and $c$ partons and bounds in the following sections are extracted for these flavors.